Assistant Professor, Pre-Clinical Device & Microfabrication Laboratories,

 In 2016, his research gained international recognition and was the recipient of Forbes 30-under-30 (science) list of scientists ‘changing the world’ on the prestigious USA list.
 This award had 600 selections covering 20 categories that were whittled down from an initial screening of more than 15,000 nominations

-In June 2016, Dr. Sohal accepted a position as an assistant investigator at the Feinstein Institute for Medical Research, where he joined the Center for Bioelectronic Medicine as an investigator in the Microfabrication Laboratory.
+In June 2016, Dr. Sohal accepted a position as an assistant professor at the Feinstein Institute for Medical Research, where he joined the Center for Bioelectronic Medicine as an investigator in the Microfabrication Laboratory.

 Your body comprises of muscles, organs and nerves all of which are moving around, in an unpredictable manner while we make basic movement or even during inattentive tasks such as breathing and heart beating.
 An optimal strategy is to make devices (e.g. electrodes) that can interface, seamlessly, with such structures to minimize potential damage to them over time to allow for interfaces to better understand long term computations or even restore function in disease states through long-term monitoring/stimulation.
 Flexible, chronically implanted devices can be of use in various scenarios to allow for chronic recording and stimulation of the peripheral and central nervous system for treatment and better understanding of disease states.